Tag Archive for: 800 years

 An exhibition on the anatomical sciences

 Through this exhibition, the Faculty and the University are showcasing the Faculty of Medicine’s anatomical collections.
-These collections illustrate the methods used to teach anatomy from the late 18th century to the mid-20th century, prior to the advent of “in vivo anatomy” and modern techniques for studying the human body.
+These collections illustrate the methods used to teach anatomy from the late mid-18th century to the mid-20th century, before the advent of “anatomy of the living” and modern techniques for studying the human body.

-By selecting unique pieces from these collections, the exhibition allows visitors to compare these artifacts—which bear witness to historical methods of anatomical study—with today’s medical imaging technologies.
+By selecting unique pieces from these collections, the exhibition allows visitors to compare these objects—which bear witness to historical methods of studying anatomy—with today’s medical imaging technologies.

-Three topics are covered: the variety of educational materials, the anatomy of the human body, and finally, diseases and treatments.
+The book covers three main topics: the diversity of educational materials, the anatomy of the human body, and, finally, diseases and treatments.

 An exhibition not to be missed for anyone interested in anatomy, history, or cultural heritage!